catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 ``` bash
 chmod a +rwx myfile
 ```
-5. Remove read permissions from group and others for myfile
+5. Remove/revoke read permissions from group and others for myfile
 ``` bash
 chmod go -r myfile
 ```